OpenVnmrJ/Documentation/Contributing.md

 We will work on making this transparent to users in the following cases:
 1. Submitting pulse sequences
 2. Submitting macros

+## VnmrJ macros and Appdirs

+To make this process easier, we will divide the source into repositories and use VnmrJ macros.
+This is a work in progress.